mikeappell/fundthatflip-challenge/README.md

 ### Things I'd love to improve

+- Right now the chart doesn't deal with gaps in data well.
+  - Because it's hosted on Heroku, and Heroku puts its free dynos to sleep at least a few hours every day, we end up with skipped data points since its data comes from intermittently polling an API.
+  - However, the current data visualization assumes a fairly contiguous set of data in relation to time.
+  - A potential solution would be to scale the spacing between data points to the time elapsed between them.
-- More tests!
-There are some model tests for DataPoint present, but more are needed, as well as controller and feature tests.
+- ~~More tests!
+There are some model tests for DataPoint present, but more are needed, as well as controller and feature tests.~~ Model and controller tests present.
 Jest should be used to test the main React component as well.
 - Make this API-agnostic (either generalize DataPoint to other APIs (tricky) or rename it to `OpenWeatherMapDataPoint` and create models for other API's JSON signatures.)
 New wrappers would need to be created for each API.
 - Make this location-agnostic: right now, it's specific to NYC, but it would be great if that weren't the case.
 This would require a pretty significant rewrite though, as data points are currently being polled/created progressively through time, so switching to a new location would leave a gap in time for that location/stop collecting data points for the old location.
 - It would be nice if the Rails back end pushed new data causing the front end to update, rather than polling the back end on a timer for new updates.